PRODUCTION OF ENERGY WITH WHICH TO GENERATE ELECTRICITY

 TO BE FED INTO THE PUBLIC GRID OR FOR YOUR OWN CONSUMPTION

-In a world where the pursuit of zero carbon factories, cities and economies is an urgent aim for individuals, corporations and governments, the Energy Module offers ZERO Carbon power generation simply, reliably and economically.
+In a world where the pursuit of zero-carbon factories, cities and economies is an urgent aim for individuals, corporations and governments, this Energy Module offers zero-carbon electricity simply, reliably and economically.

 The Energy Module turns low pressure steam of 0.6 to 5 bars - usually an industrial waste product - into electrical energy.
 With ZERO CO2 emissions.

 No additional energy resources are required.
 Not a single ounce of gas or coal or oil, no wind turbine and no solar system is needed to operate the Energy Module.